-Us Youngblood Men usually wait until close to Halloween to carve our pumpkins.
-It really gets my son into the spirit and it also helps the pumpkins continue to look fresh for the trick or treat parade.
+At the Youngblood house we usually waited until close to Halloween to carve our pumpkins.
+It really got my son into the spirit and it also helped the pumpkins continue to look fresh for the trick or treat parade.
 But we all know that anytime in October is a good time to start perfecting the pumpkin so, I thought I would share the Jack-O’-Lantern carving tips and tricks that I have learned over the years.

 You want a fine looking pumpkin – either for the kiddos, the trick or treaters, or the contest with the neighbors!
 No matter what the reason, success can’t be had unless you know what you are doing.
 From the minute you step into the pumpkin patch to the final lighting of the menacing Jack-O’-Lantern, here’s how we do it…

 First – Get a Great Gourd

 Select A Healthy Pumpkin – When you’re choosing a pumpkin, try to pick one that’s free of nicks, bruises, and cuts.
 Look for a sturdy stem that doesn’t feel too bendable and for consistent color all the way around.
 Knock or thump on the skin like you would a melon.
 If you hear a hollow sound, the pumpkin is ripe.
 Also, check that the pumpkin has a flat bottom so it sits upright and make sure it is not rotting where it’s been resting on the ground.